The Gambia – Useful Information for Travellers

 Getting around The Gambia River National Park

 Once you are up the river, a boat is the best way to get around.
 All other excursions are on foot.
-From the Kairoh guesthouse, you can walk into Wassu, or get a lift on a donkey cart with one of the locals.
+From the Kairoh Guesthouse, you can walk into Wassu, or get a lift on a donkey cart with one of the locals.

 The Gambia - Senegambia Beach on the coast of Banjul